 • Airflow has a variety of operators set up to run code, so we can automate our queries or Python code.
 Airflow is written in Python and provides an operator for almost every database.
 It has a PythonOperator that makes migrating Python code to production a breeze.

-• Maximum Server Capacity: While traditional data warehouses required considerable investments in servers and other infrastructure, Snowflake provides significantly more capacity without the need to upgrade hardware.
+• Maximum Server Capacity: While traditional data warehouses require considerable investments in servers and other infrastructure, Snowflake provides significantly more capacity without the need to upgrade hardware.
 Everything is cloud-based with Snowflake, so you may deploy it on a small scale that can later be scaled up or down depending on your company’s needs.

 • Many firms deal with sensitive data, which must be securely protected.
 Snowflake’s backend has IP whitelisting, which restricts data access to only trusted, authorized users.
 Snowflake provides high-quality data security thanks to two-factor authentication, SSO authentication, and AES 256 encryption, as well as the fact that it encrypts data in transit and at rest.